 The hardest part of doing anything is starting.
 Since so many millennials don’t have access to a work-sponsored retirement plan, searching for one on our own is an added burden.
 We have to find out what is available, how to open one, and where to get the money to start one.

 I started an individual retirement account (or IRA) for myself in my mid-20s.
 It took some research and more than one call to Vanguard to get it set up, but now it’s easy to put money into it.
-The maximum you can contribute to an IRA each year is $5,500, so that’s always my baseline annual retirement goal.
+The maximum you can contribute to an IRA in 2020 is $6,000 ($7,000 if age 50 or over), so that’s always my baseline annual retirement goal.

 Final Retirement Savings Tips for Millennials